chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 		mergeInto(newestIdx, newestIdx-1)
 	}
 }
-}} with only the necessary minimal changes to implement {{release t.mu before invoking closeLot in step.go exit triggers by unlocking prior to the call (and removing the post-call unlock) to avoid holding the trader mutex during broker I/O}}.
+}} with only the necessary minimal changes to implement {{update pending BUY and SELL reservation calculations to exclude RefundPortionUSD from the reserved quote/base amounts}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{release t.mu before invoking closeLot in step.go exit triggers by unlocking prior to the call (and removing the post-call unlock) to avoid holding the trader mutex during broker I/O}}.
+Only apply the minimal edits required to implement {{update pending BUY and SELL reservation calculations to exclude RefundPortionUSD from the reserved quote/base amounts}}.
 Fix any compile error(s).
 Return the complete file, copy-paste ready, in IDE.